 Accountancy and Finance are lucrative for Indian students who study in Ireland.
 Due to the demand level and a squeeze in supply, companies are increasing compensation packages for both attraction and retention purposes.
 [Source: Morgan Mckinley]

 Several tech-centered Irish institutions offer MS degrees in information technology, data analytics, cloud computing, and business analytics.

 The courses are tailored to tackle real-time challenges in the tech-savvy industries in the IT hub of Europe.
 This is one supporting point for young and ambitious Indian students to study in Ireland for their Master’s.

 So here is the answer to the much-awaited question, “How to work in Ireland post-graduation”.

 The Irish government offers a 2-year post-study work visa for Indian students in Ireland to seek employment after their graduation.

-Ireland has two types of work visa- General Work Permit and Critical Skills Employment Permit.
+Ireland has two types of work visas– General Work Permit and Critical Skills Employment Permit.

-As a study in Ireland consultants, Sarem Education offers the completely free of cost of below services.
+As a study in Ireland consultants, Sarem Education offers completely free-of-cost services.

 Get in touch with our experts for free admission guidance.